-Based on the same data set, percentile estimates were also obtained using different settings of the location parameter: (i) $t_0(x) = 0$ ; and (ii) $t_0(x)$ equal to the pure processing time.
-The percentile estimates obtained from these two settings are still fairly good in terms of relative error: for case (i), the relative error at all the check points was within 3.5%; and the precision achieved in case (ii) is slightly better.
+Based on the same data set, percentile estimates were also obtained using different settings of the location parameter: (i) $t_0(x) = 0$ and (ii) $t_0(x)$ equal to the pure processing time.
+The percentile estimates obtained from these two settings are still fairly good in terms of relative error.
+For case (i), the relative error at all the checkpoints was within 3.5%.
+The precision achieved in case (ii) is slightly better.

-9 Summary
+9. Summary